Photo copyright: ©JAPAN POST Co., Ltd.

 International Air Mail

 International mail can be classified into letter post (letters, aerogrammes and postcards), parcel post, and EMS (Express Mail Service).
 Foreign parcel post can be sent between Japan and most other nations.
-The maximum weight for a single package is usually 20 kg but it depends on the destination.
+The maximum weight for a single package is usually 30 kg but it depends on the destination.
 The contents of the parcel you are sending, and the maximum measurements for a single parcel differ by destination.
-EMS is the fastest way to send documents and parcels to over 100 countries and territories worldwide.
+EMS is the fastest way to send documents and packages to over 120 countries and territories worldwide.
 A tracking system, providing prompt information on a package's delivery status, is available for 50 countries.